Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-Figure~\ref{fig:abl_study} presents box plots of the detection rate and prediction value.
-Note, the prediction value defines the confidence that a sample is malware.
-We present results for three malware datasets: seed malware $S_m$, adversarial sample $S_a$ and $S_i$.
+\textbf{Measuring improved detectors.}~ We further generate two groups of test cases, $S_i$ (by SAGE) and $S_a$ (by AMM).
+Meanwhile we introduce the seed samples $S_m$ and the original Drebin-LGBM detector as a benchmark.
+In the experiment, we leverage 5,459 seed malware to generate test cases where we randomly select 300 samples for 20-round tests on each detector.
+Figure~\ref{fig_abl_study} presents the detection rates and prediction values.
+We present results for three malware datasets: seed malware set $S_m$, test case sets $S_a$ and $S_i$.
 We define a sample as malicious when the prediction value is greater than or equals to 0.5.
-On the original detector, less than 15\% of samples in both $S_a$ and $S_i$ are classified as malicious.
-On $m_i$, the average detection rate of the $S_a$ samples increase to 67.3\% while their prediction values range from 0.23 to 0.82.
-In contrast, the detection rates of $S_i$ on $m_a$ are around 78.2\%, while their prediction values range from 0.69 to 0.91, which means that $m_a$ can detect more adversarial samples than $m_i$.
-Note that, the detection rate of $m_a$ on seed malware has been improved to 87.78\%, compared with the 80.56\% detection rate of $m_i$.
-From the experiment result, a trade-off to apply AMM on the improvement of anti-malware detector is presented: compared with the original detector, 7.34\% detection rate degradation on seed malware \vs more than 55\% increasing on the detection rate against adversarial samples.
-This result indicates that models with important features removed ($m_i$) is inefficient against adversarial samples with AMM-based features manipulated ($S_a$).
-Meanwhile, improved detectors guided by AMM values have better performance on seed malware and adversarial detection.
+On the original detector, less than 15\% of samples in both $S_a$ and $S_i$ are classified as malicious, indicating a poor robustness against test cases.
+On $m_i$, the average detection rate of the $S_a$ samples increase to 67.3\% while their prediction values range from 0.23 to 0.82; in contrast, the detection rates of $S_i$ on $m_a$ are around 78.2\%, while their prediction values range from 0.69 to 0.91, which means that $m_a$ can detect more test cases than $m_i$.
+Note, the detection rate of $m_a$ on seed malware has been improved to 87.78\%, compared with the 80.56\% detection rate of $m_i$.
+From the experiment result, a trade-off to apply AMM on the improvement of anti-malware detector is presented: compared with the original detector, 7.34\% detection rate degradation on seed malware \vs more than 55\% increasing on the detection rate against test cases.
+This result further indicates that models with important features removed ($m_i$) is inefficient against test cases with AMM-based features manipulated ($S_a$).
+Meanwhile, improved detectors guided by AMM values ($m_a$) have better robustness on seed malware and adversarial detection.